sohankancherla/etch-a-sketch/README.md

 ## About The Project

-Etch-a-Sketch is a painting enviorment that mimics the style of the classic Etch A Sketch toy.
+Etch-a-Sketch is a painting environment that mimics the style of the classic Etch A Sketch toy.
 Hover over the canvas to start painting and use the options on the left to get more creative.

 The project is part of [The Odin Project's Foundations course](https://www.theodinproject.com/lessons/foundations-etch-a-sketch).